VladimirK2/kzm-tools/tafcj-doc.md

         F.COMPANY
         GB0010001

-A non-existing record can be specified for further population and update.
+A non-existing record can be specified for further population and saving.

 After read command system macros \$RECORD\$, \$DICT\$ and \$LREF\$ are available: